 Solar photovoltaic technology in simple terms collects the sun’s free energy and transforms it into electricity that can be used in the home and diverted back into the national grid.
 The benefits are compelling – substantially lower electricity bills in light of spiralling energy costs plus guaranteed earnings from the utility companies through the Government’s Feed in Tariff.
-Where else can you get a return on your investment of between 8% and 12%!
 Whats more it’s a great way of reducing your carbon footprint.

 Solar PV is all about daylight, not heat.
-In fact if the panels get too hot they will actually lose efficiency so in effect the UK has the perfect climate for solar as we rarely get too hot and being in Northern Europe we get more hours of daylight than hotter areas in Southern Europe.
+In fact if the panels get too hot they will actually lose efficiency so in effect the UK has the perfect climate for solar as we rarely get too hot.
 Daylight causes the silicon in the panels to react which in turn produces electricity.
-This electricity is called Direct Current (D.C.) but cannot be used in our homes or businesses as the voltage is not regulated.
+This electricity is called Direct Current (D.C.) but cannot be used in our home's or businesses as the voltage is not regulated.

 As you will be consuming your own free renewable energy, this means that you don’t have to buy it from your supplier which will save you money.
 You will see a marked reduction in your electricity bill.

 This is dependent on the size and suitability of your roof and how much you wish to invest.
-Systems vary in size and costs range from around £5000 to £20,000 and return on investment can be between 8% and 12%.
+Systems vary in size and costs range from around £5000 to £20,000.